vaish-navi1/vaish-navi1/README.md

  🤝 I’m looking for help with **placements**

+ 💼 I have a interest in Fullstack development and MERN(MongoDB, React, Node, Express)for web development.

  ⚡ Fun fact **I have a knack for making people laugh with my collection of funny jokes and puns! 😄**

  📫 How to reach me **vaishnaviganesh2206@gmail.com**